This section provides instructions for connecting to the Client Manager service on the Client system and adding data sources.

 dbcontrol.ini in the service's config directory.
 Update the port number in the file and run a dbctrlconfigure

 import command.
 Finally, restart the service to update the port number.

 For a new installation, the +Add > New option is recommended.
 In order to add a data source, the server to which the data source will connect needs to be added to the Servers list.
 If the server is not present in the drop-down list, use the Add New Server dialog to manually add the server to the Administrative Console.
 The Administrative Console will automatically detect whether the server is a Databridge Enterprise Server, or, a DBServer running on an MCP system.
 In the case of DBServer, it will also detect if the connection to the server is using TLS.

 Currently, only DBServer supports encryption in this release.

 For previous command-line Client users, add your existing data sources to the Administrative Console provided that their working directories are subdirectories of the Client Manager's working directory.
-If they are not, you will need to copy their working directories into the service's working directory (where the service requires) before adding the data sources.

 Once a data source is added to the service, it sends all Administrative Console sessions (including the monitor) an event notification confirming the addition of the new data source.